 When Microsoft introduced its Xbox Game Pass subscription service, it immediately drew comparisons to Netflix.
 For just $14.99 per month, players get access to more than 100 AAA games, with more from the likes of Bethesda being added to the catalog regularly.
 That’s an incredible value considering that games have historically come at a price of $60 apiece.
-But it can seem difficult to understand how Microsoft makes money from this proposition.
+But it can seem difficult to understand how the gaming industry makes money from this proposition.

 Microsoft yesterday confirmed reports that it is rebranding Xbox Live to Xbox network.
 The branding refers to the Xbox online service and not Xbox Live Gold, its subscription that offers access to multiplayer gaming and other benefits.
 Game Pass subscribers receive Xbox Live Gold for free.